-The successful student will demonstrate mastery of the subject by constructing proofs and solving problems related to the subject matter on exams, and by clearly presenting proofs and solutions in their oral presentations.
+The successful student will demonstrate mastery of the subject by constructing proofs and solving problems related to the subject matter on exams.

-This course supports departmental learning goals 1A, 1C and 1D, by exposing the student to the mathematics that underlies the theory of computation, 3C, by giving them the theoretical underpinnings of complexity theory, and 3A, by requiring oral presentations and written exams.
+This course supports departmental learning goals 1A, 1C and 1D, by exposing the student to the mathematics that underlies the theory of computation, 3C, by giving them the theoretical underpinnings of complexity theory, and 3A, by requiring written exams.